tango-controls/tango-doc/source/administration/services/hdbpp/hdbpp-cm-interface.rst

 In order to address large archiving systems the need to distribute the workload over a large number of event subscriber shows up.
-The configuration manager device server will assist in the operations of adding, editing, moving, deleting an attribute the archiving system.
+The configuration manager device server will assist in the operations of adding, editing, moving, deleting an attribute from the archiving system.
 All the configuration parameters, such as polling period, variation thresholds etc., are kept in the database as properties of the archived attribute.
 In order to be managed by the